Gears of War: Ultimate Edition

 Gears of War: Ultimate Edition is a 2015 third-person shooter video game.
-It is a remastered edition of the 2006 video game Gears of War, the first installment of the Gears of War series.
-Developed by The Coalition and published by Microsoft Studios, Ultimate Edition is based on the original game's source code; The Coalition's goal for the project was to accurately preserve the original gameplay experience while updating its visual presentation for a contemporary console generation.
+It is a remastered edition of the 2006 video game Gears of War, the first installment of the Gears of War series, originally developed by Epic Games.
+Developed by The Coalition and published by Xbox Game Studios, Ultimate Edition is based on the original game's source code; The Coalition's goal for the project was to accurately preserve the original gameplay experience while updating its visual presentation for a contemporary console generation.
 Ultimate Edition was released for the Xbox One in August 2015 and for Windows in March 2016.
+An enhanced port based on Ultimate Edition, Gears of War: Reloaded, was released in August 2025 for PlayStation 5, Windows and Xbox Series X/S, marking the series' debut on non-Xbox consoles.

-Reviews for the console version of Gears of War: Ultimate Edition by video game publications were predominantly positive, whereas the PC version was less positively received due to its technical issues.
+Reviews for the console version of Ultimate Edition by video game publications were predominantly positive, whereas the PC version was less positively received due to its technical issues.
 Praise was directed towards the improved graphics, sound, and the minimal deviations from the original gameplay experience, while criticism focused on AI issues and the dated design of campaign levels.

 Contents

 Gears of War: Ultimate Edition is a remaster of Gears of War, a 2006 third-person shooter video game developed by Epic Games.
 The game features remastered graphics, textures, and sound.
 The game is natively displayed at 1080p or Full HD, and runs at 30 frames per second in the campaign, and 60 frames per second in multiplayer modes.
 Additional features include mechanics from newer Gears of War games, such as spotting and switching weapons while roadie running.
-Skill-based matchmaking is added for the game's multiplayer modes.
+Skill-based matchmaking was added for the game's multiplayer modes.

 Ultimate Edition has the same plot as the original game, with visual upgrades and some stylistic changes.
 It adds five single-player chapters, which were exclusive to the PC version of the original game, to the campaign's fifth act.
 The additional chapters take place before the original Xbox 360 release's Special Delivery chapter, which describe the events of Delta Squad escaping a giant creature called a Brumak between the fourth and fifth acts, culminating in a boss fight with the Brumak.
 The ending cutscene is also changed to show a glimpse of Myrrah, the Locust Queen; in the original game, only her voice could be heard.